 Fully eradicating child poverty while simultaneously addressing Scotland’s other key challenges – climate change, rising inequality, and pressures on public services, including social care – requires more investment in the things that matter most.

-Bold fair tax reform key to transforming Scotland’s future -
+Bold fair tax reform key to transforming Scotland’s future - View all latest news

 -